Ingredients

 - Use an immersion blender on low to start slowly blending the soup, breaking down the large chunks.

 - Once the large chunks of veggies are gone, increase the speed and continue blending until very smooth.
 Taste and adjust seasonings and/or consistency if needed.
-Keep your soup warm over low heat–stirring occasionally–while you make the cheesy thyme toast below.
+Keep your soup warm over low heat–stirring occasionally–while you make the cheesy thyme below.

 make the cheesy thyme toast and serve: